toshan-luktuke/blog/_posts/2022-04-19-getting-started-with-gsoc.markdown

 date:   2022-04-19 10:17:05 +0530
 categories: gsoc22
 ---
-Hey there, My name is Toshan Luktuke, I'm a Second Year student at VJTI, Mumbai.
+Hello there, my name is Toshan Luktuke, I'm a Second Year student at VJTI, Mumbai.
 This is the first year I'm applying for GSoC.
 After looking through a wide variety of organisations, I chose JDE Robot.
 I wanted to do something related to robotics for the summer and JDE perfectly captured my interests of robotics and engaging teaching.

 ## Getting Started